 The following discussion provides a description of certain operating data that is not included in our financial statements.
 We provide this operating data because it is regularly reviewed by our management and our management believes it is useful in evaluating our performance from period to period as set out below.
-Our management believes that presenting information about Adjusted EBITDA, Adjusted EBITDA Margin, mobile customers, mobile ARPU, mobile data customers, capital expenditures excluding licenses and local currency financial measures is useful in assessing the usage and acceptance of our mobile and broadband products and services.
+Our management believes that presenting information about Adjusted EBITDA, Adjusted EBITDA Margin, mobile customers, mobile ARPU, mobile data customers, capital expenditures (excluding licenses and right-of-use assets) and local currency financial measures is useful in assessing the usage and acceptance of our mobile and broadband products and services.
 This operating data is unaudited.

-For an explanation of how we calculate Adjusted EBITDA and Adjusted EBITDA Margin, please see Explanatory Note - Non-IFRS Financial Measures.
-For a description of how we define mobile customers, mobile data customers, mobile ARPU, capital expenditures excluding licenses and local currency financial measures please see the discussion below.
+For an explanation of how we calculate Adjusted EBITDA, Adjusted EBITDA Margin, capital expenditures (excluding licenses and right-of-use assets) and local currency financial measures, please see Explanatory Note - Non-IFRS Financial Measures.
+For a description of how we define mobile customers, mobile data customers and mobile ARPU, please see the discussion below.